How to Become a Dental Assistant in Waterville Maine

 The Duties of a Dental Assistant in Waterville ME

 Dental assistants are an integral component of any Waterville ME dental practice and can carry out a variety of tasks.
 Their main job description is to furnish support to the admin staff and the dentists.
 In other words, to help keep the practice operating successfully.
 Many dental assistants choose to specialize and receive certification in a specific area, such as periodontics.
 Even so most assistants carry out any duty that they are asked to fulfill, including:

-- Scheduling and confirming appointments
+- Scheduling and verifying appointments

-- Preparing and sterilizing dental instruments
+- Preparing and sterilizing instruments for dentists

 - Clearing patients’ mouths with suction equipment